pasqualerossi/Born2BeRoot-Guide/README.md

 ### Part 6.1 - Setting Password Policy

 1. First type `sudo apt-get install libpam-pwquality` to install Password Quality Checking Library
-2. Type `sudo nano /etc/pam.d/common-password`
+2. Type `sudo vim /etc/pam.d/common-password`
 3. Find the following line `password [success=2 default=ignore] pam_unix.so obscure sha512` or something similar
-4. At the end of that line add in `minlen=10`
+4. Go to the end of that line add in `minlen=10`
 4.1 The line should now look like this `password [success=2 default=ignore] pam_unix.so obscure sha512 minlen=10`
 5. Now this find this line `password  requisite     pam_pwquality.so  retry=3` 5.1 At the end of that line add in `lcredit =-1 ucredit=-1 dcredit=-1 maxrepeat=3 usercheck=0 difok=7 enforce_for_root`
 5.2 The line should now look like this - `password  requisite     pam_pwquality.so  retry=3 lcredit =-1 ucredit=-1 dcredit=-1 maxrepeat=3 usercheck=0 difok=7 enforce_for_root` it would look like this:

 ![1*kEDIaQbWGJqO_JbDpPMZgw](https://user-images.githubusercontent.com/58959408/174722949-d55d7227-a304-4880-b0fa-544d2d7ded16.png)

-6. Save and Exit Nano
+6. Save and Exit Vim
-7. Next type in your Virtual Machine `sudo nano /etc/login.defs`
+7. Next type in your Virtual Machine `sudo vim /etc/login.defs`
 8. Find this part `PASS_MAX_DAYS 9999` `PASS_MIN_DAYS 0` `PASS_WARN_AGE 7`
 9. Change that part to `PASS_MAX_DAYS 30` and `PASS_MIN_DAYS 2` keep `PASS_WARN_AGE 7` as the same
 10. Lastly type `sudo reboot` to reboot the change affects